yduf/yduf.github.io/_posts/2018-05-20-Montecarlo-tree.md

 tags: AI MCTS search montecarlo
 ---
 ## [Beginners guide](https://int8.io/monte-carlo-tree-search-beginners-guide/)

 Monte Carlo Tree Search was introduced by Rémi Coulom in 2006 as a building block of Crazy Stone – Go playing engine with an impressive performance.

+Monte Carlo Tree Search has one main purpose: given a game state to choose the most promising next move.

+A **game tree** is a tree in which every node represents certain **state** of the game.
+Transition from a **node** to one of its **children** (if they exist) is a move.
+The number of node’s children is called **a branching factor**.
+Root node of the tree represents the **initial state** of the game.
+We also distinguish **terminal nodes** of the game tree – nodes with no children, from where game cannot be continued anymore.
+The terminal node’s states can be evaluated – this is where game result is concluded.

 [python code](https://github.com/int8/monte-carlo-tree-search)